Straight Razor Head Shave: The Best Way To Go Bald For St. Paddy’s Day

 The modern-day tradition of going bald and shaving heads began in 1999 after three guys decided to go bare on the crown for St. Patrick’s Day, aiming to raise funds for kids battling cancer.
 Since then, men have participated in the event annually, establishing volunteer-driven initiatives such as the St. Baldrick’s Foundation.2

 Worried about going hairless on your head?
-Don’t worry, it may take time, but it will certainly grow back.
+Don’t worry, it may take time, but it will certainly grow back, just don't shave every day.
 Plus, there are some benefits to shaving heads you will undoubtedly enjoy!

 One perk would be boosting the public’s perception of your personality.
 According to research, people view bald men as more dominant, taller, and stronger than men with hair.
 So if you’re looking to build up your credibility, shaving your head is the way to go.3